westerbaan/theses/a-changes.md

 * Attributed Lemma 125IV to Kornell.

+* Added an exercise on preimages and tensors in 125VIIa,b.

 * Added some explanation after the definition of S in 125IX.

 * Added a reference to 128X.